my-carla/sumo/docs/web/docs/Networks/PlainXML.md

 !!! note
     vClass-specific speed limit restrictions can also be loaded directly into [sumo](../sumo.md) from an additional file (only type attribute 'id' is needed)

+## speed on junction

+If a connection defines the 'type' attribute, this can be used to load restrictions directly.
+Otherwise, the type and restrictions are inferred from the edge types before and after the intersection as follows:

+If a vclass-specific speed restriction exists for the edge type before and after a junction, the speed restriction is also applied to the (junction-)internal edge.
+By default, the average value of the restricted speeds before and after the junction will be used.
+If the network was built with option **--junctions.higher-speed**, the maximum of both speeds is used on the junction instead.

 # Connection Descriptions

 | **Connection Descriptions** | |